greenelab/knowledge-graph-review/content/response-to-reviewers.md

 >Almost all of the discussions in this manuscript deals with methods that don't model relations.
 >The only part that correctly refers to a class knowledge graph methods is translational distance methods.

-**We appreciate the reviewers perspective; however, we believe the scope of this review is within reason.
+**We appreciate the reviewers perspective; however, we believe the scope of this review suffices for publication.
 The focus of this review is to discuss the pros and cons of building knowledge graphs and representing them in a low dimensional space.
-This space is constructed based on the edges that are shared between nodes, which means relational information is implicitly captured by techniques mentioned in this review.
-We note that some techniques collapses edges into a single entity, which results in some relational information being lost.**
+This space captures the essence of a knowledge graph; however, once a knowledge graphs is represented in this space, they are no longer considered "true" knowledge graphs.
+Methods discussed in this review are focused on how this space is constructed, which is sensitive to edges (relations) in a knowledge graph; albeit some methods collapse edges into a single entity.
+We updated text to be more explicit on how knowledge graphs are used as input for mentioned methods.
+**

 >The following are some comments:

 >What specifically do you mean by techniques that represent KGs and machine learning methods that are used to learn low-dimensional vectors?

-**When we say "techniques that represet knowledge graphs in a low dimensional space", we allude to methods such as node2vec and translational distance models that associate nodes and possibly edges to list of numbers (i.e., dense vectors).
+**When we say "techniques that represet knowledge graphs in a low dimensional space", we allude to methods such as node2vec and translational distance models that associate nodes and possibly edges to dense vectors.
-As previously mentioned these dense vectors implicitly capture relational information from the knowledge graph itself.
-We also discuss in this review that these dense vectors can be used as input to machine learning methods for biomedical applications.**
+These vectors implicitly capture the essence of a knowledge graph itself and machine learning methods can utilize these vectors to perform tasks such as classification for biomedical applications.**

 >at least references 1, 2, 5,6 and 2 are concerned with methods for graphs not necessarily knowledge graphs, in which the edge label (i.e., relation is essential to its definition).

 **We define knowledge graphs as the following: "a resource that integrates single or multiple sources of information into the form a graph where nodes repesent entities and edges represent relationships that are shared between two entities".
+We note in our text that this definition is consistent with other definitions found in the literature.
-Based on our definition, the graphs in these resources are considered knowledge graphs.
+Based on our definition, we consider graphs mentioned in these resources as knowledge graphs.
 The methods described in these resources collapse edges into a single entity, which means some relational information is lost; however, we highlight this flaw in our review.**

 >Figure 1 doesn't show the relationship direction, For example, "causes", "binds" and other relations don't clearly specify the source and destination nodes which can be confusing.